Mr. Zog's Sex Wax

 Mr. Zog's Sex Wax is a brand of surfwax manufactured for use on surfboards that is produced in Carpinteria, California.
-This wax is rubbed on the top surface or "deck" of a surfboard to allow traction and grip for the surfer.
+This wax is rubbed on the top surface or "deck" of a surfboard to allow improved traction and grip for the surfer.

 Mr. Zog's Sex Wax was first produced by Frederick Charles Herzog, III (also known as Mr. Zog) and chemist Nate Skinner in 1972.
 Hank Pitcher designed their original logo.

 Due to the product name, promotional materials such as bumper stickers and t-shirts became extremely popular, even among those who had never ridden a surfboard.
 Their slogans, such as "The best for your stick", included sexual innuendo.
 The materials confirmed their counterculture status by being banned from schools and amusement parks.

 Different wax formulations are sold under the names: "Quick Humps", "Really Tacky", and "Navel Wax".